JSAbrahams/mamba/src/convert/README.md

 properly formatted Python file.

 We get an error if:

-- `AST` not what we expect, which is indicative of an implementation error within the type checker which should catch this.
+- `AST` is not what we expect, which is indicative of an implementation error within the type checker which should catch this.
 - We are desugaring a language construct which has not yet been (fully) implemented.